vijnasu/lab-digital-sensors-arduino/README.md

     }
 	```

 3. Make sure to initialize LCD and Temperature modules using the right library calls.
-Here 512 is the FIRMATA offset which means for I2C it is bus 0 and for temperature sensor it is pin A0.
+I2C it is bus 0 and for temperature sensor it is pin A0.

     ```c
-    jhd1313m1_context lcd = jhd1313m1_init(512, 0x3e, 0x62);
+    jhd1313m1_context lcd = jhd1313m1_init(0, 0x3e, 0x62);
-    temperature_context temp = temperature_init(512);
+    temperature_context temp = temperature_init(0);
     ```

 4. Finally create a while loop that will continuously read the temperature value from sensor in celsius, convert it to fahrenheit and then display this on LCD by setting the cursor position and then writing the string.
 Also you can continuously change the LCD display color as done in the code.